NewsAppsUMD/first-news-app-umd/docs/index.rst

 Epilogue: Hello CSS
 *******************

-Before you get started, move back to the master branch of your repository.
+Before you get started, move back to the main branch of your repository.

 .. code-block:: bash

-    $ git checkout master
+    $ git checkout main

 The first step is to create a stylesheet in the static directory where `CSS <https://en.wikipedia.org/wiki/Cascading_Style_Sheets>`_ code that controls the design of the page can be stored.
+If you already have one, you can skip this step.

 .. code-block:: bash